 Written by award-winning Injury Lawyer Lawrence S. Lapidus

 Bed bugs are a nuisance that no one wants.
 They are tiny bugs that will bite the exposed skin of people and animals.
-They can pop up anywhere but are most prevalent in places that lack adequate cleaning routines.
+They can pop up anywhere but are most prevalent in places that lack adequate cleaning and extermination routines.
 They can show up anywhere that beds are found.
 They can even hide in furniture, luggage, backpacks, and moving boxes.

 When you travel and stay in hotels, you take the risk of encountering bed bugs.
 They can be transported from people’s homes to the hotel room.
 If a hotel does not stay on top of exterminating routines and neglects basic cleaning, they leave themselves susceptible to bed bug infestations.